ncatlab/nlab-content/pages/4/5/9/6/26954/content.md

 ### Basic order theory

-Of course, not all oriented graded poset will lead to a well-formed pasting diagram: before defining the one that will count, we introduce some terminology.
+Of course, not all oriented graded posets will lead to a well-formed pasting diagrams: before defining the one that will count, we introduce some terminology.

 \begin{definition}\label{ogpos}
 **(oriented graded poset)** \linebreak